Reviews You Can Rely On

 Portability

-In a fast-moving world of constant traveling, remote work, and the endless quest for adventure, device portability can be critical when shopping for an external hard drive.
-If you aren't planning on moving your drive, there's no reason to drop extra money on a shockproof device.
-Conversely, if you're always on the go, you need a drive that transports easily and has added durability.
-For this metric, we look at the physical attributes of each model in our review.
+In a fast-paced world of constant travel, remote work, and the endless quest for adventure, device portability can be crucial when shopping for an external hard drive.
+If you're always on the go, you need a drive that transports easily and has added durability.
+On the other hand, if you aren't planning on moving your drive, there's no reason to drop extra money on a shockproof device.
+For this metric, we look at the physical attributes of each model in our review, recording size and volume, and testing for durability and resilience.

-If you need portability coupled with high performance, look no further than the Samsung T7 Shield.
-This model is water-resistant, has a drop-test rating of 9.8 feet, and easily fits in a pants pocket.
-You could accidentally drop your hard drive down the stairs or spill coffee on it, and it would still offer some of the highest transfer speeds we've found in testing.
-At 2.3" x 3.5" x .5", this model is about half the size of the average modern smartphone.
+If you need portability coupled with high performance, look no further than the Sandisk Extreme Portable V2.
+This model is IP-65 water-resistant, has a drop-test rating of 9.8 feet, and easily fits in a pants pocket.
+You could accidentally drop your hard drive down the stairs or spill coffee on it, and it would keep your data protected and still offer some of the highest transfer speeds we've seen.
+At 2" x 3.9" x 0.36", this model is about half the size of the average modern smartphone and even comes with a built-in carabiner loop and grippy rubber exterior for bumpy rides and easy access.
+The Samsung T7 Portable is also incredibly compact, weighing only 2.4 ounces and measuring 2.3 cubic inches, with a tested drop rating of up to 6.6 feet.
+These models are SSDs, so they have an added degree of durability compared to HDD models.

 Conclusion

 The market is saturated with different types of external hard drives.
 To help, we conducted countless objective and unbiased tests, which allowed us to determine which models outperformed the others.
-We recommend putting your money into a high-quality product; as such, we've noted which are the highest performing, which offer the best value for your dollar, and which fall in the niche category.
-We hope this review has been helpful so that you can find the perfect product for your budget and needs.
+We recommend putting your money into a high-quality product; as such, we've noted which are the highest performing, which offer the best value for your dollar, and which fall into a niche category.
+We hope this review has been helpful, allowing you to find the perfect product for your budget and needs.

 We've also employed our head-to-head testing on a wide variety of other electronics — everything from WiFi routers and our review of photo printers to the top-rated charging stations.